How do I fix an exchange error?

 If you get an exchange error a quick refresh of the asset you were trying to send AND a refresh of the asset you were expecting to receive tends to fix this problem.

-For example, if you were exchanging Ethereum for Dash, you'll want to refresh BOTH your Ethereum and Dash wallets.
-Many times, the asset you are expecting to receive (in this example, Dash) will show up after a manual refresh.
+For example, if you were exchanging Dash for Ethereum, you'll want to refresh BOTH your Ethereum and Dash wallets.
+Many times, the asset you are expecting to receive (in this example, ETH) will show up after a manual refresh.

 The refresh process is the same for all assets.
-For example, the steps to refreshing Bitcoin are shown below.
+For example, the steps to refreshing Ethereum (ETH) are shown below.

-- Open your Bitcoin wallet by clicking on “Wallet” on the left sidebar then choose “Aragon”.
+- Open your ETH wallet by clicking on “Wallet” on the left sidebar then choose “Ethereum”.

-- Mouse over the Bitcoin logo and you will see a refresh icon.
+- Mouse over the Ethereum logo and you will see a refresh icon.
 Click on the refresh icon.